The next generation of wireless technology will offer new consumer and business applications, with near real-time connectivity.

 Early testing of this technology shows real-world speeds of 700 – 3025 Mbps (3.025 Gbps), which consumers may experience once 5G becomes commercially available.
 Movies that took minutes to download with 4G will take seconds with 5G.

-While cells phones and mobile devices are the obvious use cases for 5G, there are many other applications for the technology.
+While smartphones and other mobile devices are the obvious use cases for 5G, there are many other applications for the technology.

 The Internet of Things (IoT), for example, will benefit tremendously from the speed and bandwidth provided by 5G, especially as the industry grows: Gartner estimates over 20.4B IoT units will be installed by 2020, while IoT-related spending will reach nearly $3T.